Edward H. Spicer: Early life: growing up and education (1906–1924)

-Edward Holland Spicer was born on November 25, 1906 in Cheltenham, PA, the youngest of three children born to Robert Barclay Spicer and Margaret Jones Spicer.
+Edward Holland Spicer was born on November 25, 1906, in Cheltenham, Pennsylvania, the youngest of three children born to Robert Barclay Spicer and Margaret Jones Spicer.
 The Spicers' first son died several years before their second son, William, known as Bill, was born.
 Edward, known as Ned, was born several years later.

-In 1908, Robert, who was a Quaker, moved his family to Arden, Delaware where he took a job as editor of the Quaker journal, The Friends Intelligencia.
+In 1908, Robert, who was a Quaker, moved his family to Arden, Delaware, where he took a job as editor of the Quaker journal, The Friends Intelligencia.
 Arden was founded in 1900 by a Quaker group as a single tax community based on the principle of Henry George; there, Ned and Bill were exposed to the liberal economic and political ideas of the community.
 They participated in the local Shakespearean Theater every summer.
 Arden provided a pleasant rural setting in which the boys absorbed the intellectual atmosphere of the town.

 Robert was fired from his editor's post because of his extreme liberal views.
 As a result, he turned to truck farming which introduced Bill and Ned to farming life.
 They helped with the daily raking and hoeing of the plants and vegetables.
 They tended to the animals of the farm, including goats and rabbits, and helped the household out by hauling firewood for the house and water from the town pump.

 In keeping with the local practice, Margaret homeschooled the boys.
 The mothers in the community took in their neighbors' children for schooling in their homes for a month at a time, each month switching off with another mother.
 During this period, he learned to read and developed a lifelong love for books and writing.
 From his father, Ned learned about philology.
 By the time he was 12, he was copying words and texts of the Algonquin (Delaware) language.
 Ned displayed interest and curiosity in nature and the environment in and around Arden.
 He spent time learning and memorizing the scientific names of local plants and animals.
 Ned was homeschooled until he was 13.

 Ned began his formal education when he was 13 years old.
 His parents enrolled Ned in the Friends School in nearby Wilmington.
 Ned commuted from home to the school by train daily for the next 3 years.
-His formal education continued in 1922 when his father moved the family to Louisville, Kentucky after Robert took a job with the Society for the Prevention of Tuberculosis.
+His formal education continued in 1922 when his father moved the family to Louisville, Kentucky, after Robert took a job with the Society for the Prevention of Tuberculosis.
 Ned was enrolled at the Louisville Male High School.

 While in Louisville, Ned developed an interest in sailing.
 He built a canoe and outfitted it with a sail, which he sailed and cruised in around the Ohio River.
 In February 1924, Ned graduated, left home, and enrolled in the Commonwealth College in New Llano, Louisiana.
 Commonwealth College was an experimental institution that featured classical and experiential training.